Tickets on sale now for our 7th Annual HearthScares Ball!

-Spooky surprises await you at the 6th Annual HearthScares Ball!
-The Fort will be transformed into a scary landmark for an evening of dancing.
+Spooky surprises await you at Knoxville’s premier Halloween Event: the 7th Annual HearthScares Ball!
+The Fort will be transformed into a scary landmark for an evening of Halloween costumes and dancing.
 Come dressed in your most impressive costume!
-The event includes dancing, frightening finger foods, silent auction, costume contest and other Halloween hi-jinks!
+The event includes dancing, frightening finger foods, silent auction, costume contest, and other Halloween hi-jinks!
 Proceeds benefit preservation at James White’s Fort.
 Must be 21 or over to attend.
-Reservations required; click here to purchase.
+Reservations required.

 Welcome to James White’s Fort